Skip to main content

 What’s new in the MSRC Report Abuse Portal and API

 The Microsoft Security Response Center (MSRC) has always been at the forefront of addressing cyber threats, privacy issues, and abuse arising from Microsoft Online Services.
-Building on our commitment, we have introduced several key updates to the Report Abuse Portal and API, which will significantly improve the way we handle and respond to abuse reports.
+Building on our commitment, we have introduced several updates to the Report Abuse Portal and API, which will significantly improve the way we handle and respond to abuse reports.

 Reporting Suspicious OAuth Application